Direct answer

 - 04

 The visible problem is not the real problem.
-The sales issue is authority.
-The hiring issue is control.
-The strategy issue is ownership appetite.
-The board issue is consent.
+The sales issue may be proof.
+The hiring issue may be authority.
+The strategy issue may be ownership appetite.
+The board issue may be consent.

 The work is not neutral comfort.

-A good private advisor should make the room quieter, not more excited.
+A good private advisor should make the team quieter, not more excited.
 The value is not charisma.
 The value is precision under pressure.

 That means the work often starts by removing false choices.
-"Should we raise capital?" becomes, "What decision are you trying to avoid by raising capital?"
+"Should we raise capital?" becomes, "What problem are you trying to solve with capital?"
 "Should we hire a COO?" becomes, "What authority are you refusing to release?"
 "Should we take the acquisition offer?" becomes, "Are you selling the company, escaping the next operating chapter, or negotiating from exhaustion?"

 The decision you avoid does not stay neutral.
 It starts making smaller decisions for you.